Dr. Sara Leonhardt

 Resource use by (social) insects.

 No living being survives without food and shelter.
 The struggle for resource acquisition has thus shaped most biotic interactions.
 Plant-insect interactions, both antagonistic and mutualistic ones, frequently (if not always) involve resource allocation on (at least) the insect's site.
 They have led (and still lead to) partly remarkably complex co-evolutionary adaptations which shape the ecology and life history traits of plants and insects alike.
-I am interested in the mechanisms by which insects exploit resources and how resources influence their (chemical) ecology, fitness and diversity.
+We are interested in the mechanisms by which insects exploit resources and how resources influence their (chemical) ecology, sensory adaptations, behavior, fitness and diversity.

 Importance of resource diversity for stingless bees in Australia (DFG Project)